 Operators who manage a DNS recursive resolver typically need to configure a "root hints file".
-This file contains the names and IP addresses of the root zone, so the software can bootstrap the DNS resolution process.
+This file contains the names and IP addresses of the authoritative name servers for the root zone, so the software can bootstrap the DNS resolution process.
 For many pieces of software, this list comes built into the software.

 Root Zone File